zzhangjii/learning-library/ApplicationIntegration-labguide.md

 ## Clear Browser Data

 6. During interactions with the Oracle Cloud, users sometimes have browser difficulties.
+The symptom is the appearance of the "ERR_TOO_MANY_REDIRECTS" message.
 To prevent this, we'll clear the browser data (cache) periodically throughout the lab exercises.
 Clear your browser data now:

       - On a Windows PC: